isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-10-05-post-Written Answer by Minister for Law K Shanmugam to PQ on Protection and Expedited Protection Orders.md

 ---
-title: Written Answer by Minister for Law K Shanmugam to PQ on Protection and Expedited Protection Orders
+title: Written Answer by Minister for Law K Shanmugam to PQ on Protection and Expedited Protection Orders Granted under Protection from Harassment Act 2014
 permalink: /news/parliamentary-speeches/written-pq-protection-expedited-and-protection-orders-under-PHC-act/
 date: 2022-10-05
 layout: post